-If you are a third party who will pay a student's tuition and/ or fees:
+If you are a third party who will pay a student's tuition and/or fees:

-- 1. Print out the Metropolitan State University Authorization for Payment form below. - Third Party Authorization for Payment (PDF) - 2.
+- 1. Print out the Metropolitan State University Authorization for Payment form below. - a.
+Third Party Authorization for Payment (PDF) - 2.
 Carefully read and fill out all fields in the form.
 You must supply the student ID. - 3.
-Fax the form to 651-793-1877
+Send the form one of the following ways: - a.
+Fax the form to 651-793-1877 b.
+Email to Accounts.Receivable@MetroState.edu c.
+Mail to: